-Because the survey was conducted in September and October, the detectibility of several species was likely quite low.
+Because that survey was conducted in September and October (Vilord et al. 2005), the detectibility of several species was likely quite low.
 When compared to similar surveys in similar plant communities conducted in June (Blew et al. 2004), we estimated that about 90 percent of the perennial plant species were detected and about 75 percent of the annual species were detected in the surveys conducted for this report.
 Perennial species that were difficult to detect included, but were not limited to, desert biscuitroot (Lomatium foeniculaceum), shaggy fleabane (Erigeron pumilus), woollypod milkvetch (Astragalus purshii), and white-stemmed globe-mallow.
 Annual plants that were difficult to detect included, but were not limited to, sticky phacelia (Phacelia glandulifera), sand gilia (Gilia leptomeria), narrowleaf goosefoot (Chenopodium leptophyllum), spreading groundsmoke (Gayophytum diffusum), and Wilcox's woollystar.
-Therefore species richness, especially of native annuals, was likely greatly underestimated in these surveys.
+Therefore species richness, especially of native annuals, was likely greatly underestimated in the surveys by Vilord et al. (2005).